nlarif/nlarif/README.md

 - 👋 Hi, I’m @nlarif
 - 👀 I’m interested in everything related to computer science and project management
-- 🌱 I’m currently learning React Native.
+- 🌱 I’m currently coding a React Native side project.

 <!---
 nlarif/nlarif is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.